 Based on what you have been told about Hell throughout your life, how well do these facts match your thoughts?
 We think of pitchforks, red devils with arrowhead tips on their tails, fires surrounding the pedestals on which the damned are chained and tortured, screaming, and Satan sitting over in the corner on his throne, laughing under the red horns on his head.
 Most of these thoughts came from Dante and his less than humorous tales.
 However, none of the verses mention any of these activities or beings except to say they are sent there for the same punishment as everyone else.

 There is one more thing that stands out whenever Hell is mentioned in the Bible.
 You get the distinct feeling that it is not a nice place.
 The mentions almost always come with a warning of some kind.

 There is some argument about the meaning of everlasting and eternal when discussions arise about Hell.
 Some say that the gist of "eternal destruction" means you are burned up and just no longer exist.
 The other side is that, because eternal punishment and eternal destruction both apply to Hell, you cannot have eternal punishment if you no longer exist.
 Now this is a scary thought when you realize that there are only two possible outcomes to our lives - "Heaven" or "Hell".

 Some also say that this puts God in a terrible light if He delights in the constant, unending, torment of souls.
-But then again, what punishment is there in ceasing to exist?
-If there is one thing I am sure about, it's that God does not need defending by anyone on this earth.
+I agree, if He delights in it, but doubt very seriously if He does.
+But again, what punishment is there in ceasing to exist?
+If there is one thing we can be sure about, it's that God does not need defending by anyone on this earth.
 He said it, and that's that.
 However, there are no easy answers for us humans on this because, after all the rhetoric, we are never told directly.